Simon Power (politician)

+Simon James Power QSO (born 5 December 1969) is a New Zealand chief executive and former politician.

+Power was elected to the New Zealand House of Representatives in 1999 as the Member of Parliament for Rangitīkei.
+A member of the National Party, he served as Minister of Justice, Minister of Commerce and Consumer Affairs, and Minister for State Owned Enterprises in the first term of the Fifth National Government from 2008 until 2011.
+His retirement from politics was considered a surprise.

+After leaving Parliament, Power worked for ten years at Westpac, including as acting chief executive.
+He was chief executive of TVNZ from 2022 to 2023, during the period when it was floated that the state-owned television network merge with Radio New Zealand.
+Since 2024 he has been chief executive of investment firm Fisher Funds.

 Early years

-Power was educated in Palmerston North, attending St Peter's College.
-He was prominent in the life of St Peter's, captaining two senior sports teams and chairing the School Council.
-He later studied at Victoria University of Wellington, gaining first a Bachelor of Arts degree in political science and then a Bachelor of Laws degree.
-For two years, he was president of the Victoria University Law Students' Society.
-He completed his university study in 1993.
+Power was educated in Palmerston North, attending St Peter's College from 1981-1987.
+While at St Peter's, he captained two senior sports teams and chaired the School Council.
+He later studied at Victoria University of Wellington, gaining a Bachelor of Arts degree in political science in 1992 and then a Bachelor of Laws degree in 1993.
+He served as president of the Victoria University Law Students' Society for two years.

-After leaving university, Power worked as a lawyer in Palmerston North.
-For a brief period, he also worked in Auckland.
+After leaving university, Power worked as a lawyer for Fitzherbert Rowe in Palmerston North, and for a brief period for Kensington Swan in Auckland.
 In 1998, he decided to enter national politics.
 Having been a member of the National Party since the year he left university, he secured the party's nomination for Rangitikei, a predominantly rural area just outside Palmerston North.
 The incumbent, National MP Denis Marshall, retired from Parliament in 1999.